joshjacobbaker/client/SCRUM.md

 - Custom useHttp quote
 - Loading Spinner
   ..
 Favicon for Apple and Google Stores
-- Put hyphen between Sign-in and Sign-up on Modal
 - Is Visible Context
 - Sprites..?
-- Optimize Images with NextJs Image Component
 - Active NavLink css Styles
 - useMemo on data structures
 - useCallback for handler functions and objects